mediachain/mediachain/rfc/mediachain-rfc-2.md

 #### Client Injection Attacks

-The network is open to all clients, thus we are more concerned about malicious behavior than genuine bugs in client activity.
+The network is open to all clients, thus we are more concerned about malicious behavior than genuine bugs in Client activity.

-A client can attempt a poisoning attack by injecting invalid transactions.
+A Client can attempt a poisoning attack by injecting invalid transactions.
 Such transactions may refer to records not written to the datastore or be duplicates of older transactions, etc.
 The system can be rendered robust against transaction poisoning attacks by means of transaction verification.
-All peers verify client transactions before broadcasting them to the core network.
+All peers in the verify Client transactions before broadcasting them to the core network, as discussed earlier.

 One or more clients can also attempt a flooding attack where they try to overload the store and core network by pushing a flood of